CloudStationTeam/docs/source/waypoints.md

 A random waypoint on the map nearby.
 (Waypoint 2) \
 RapidTech, Campus Drive, Irvine, CA, USA.
 (Waypoint 3).

-Demo1: The SITL went fast.
-When the website was reloaded, it already went to the first waypoint and it was about to went to the second waypoint.
-It went to Waypoint 1, then Waypoint 2, and then Waypoint 3.
+Demo1: It went to Waypoint 1, then Waypoint 2, and then Waypoint 3.
 And then Land.

 Demo2: It went to Waypoint 1, then Waypoint 2, and then Waypoint 3.
 And then Land.